jjg/newsie/README.md

 * Better output (remove debugging code, etc.)
 * Fix "first page is blank" problem
 * Make number of articles configurable
+* Test to make sure all RSS feeds in the config are being used